Bengaluru: Air Force officer booked for attempted murder after video shows him attacking biker

 He further claimed: “God gave me the power not to retaliate.
 Tomorrow, if law and order doesn’t help me, I will retaliate, and then, these people will have to pay.”

-The video went viral on social media, with many people alleging that this was an example of Kannada-speaking citizens targeting those from other linguistic communities in Bengaluru.
-Soon afterwards, the police traced Kumar, the biker, and took him into custody.

-The police said that Kumar, during his interrogation, alleged that he was the one who was attacked, The Times of India reported.
-The police then examined closed-circuit television footage from the spot and found visuals of Bose attacking the biker, even as passers-by were urging him to stop.
+The police said that Kumar, during his interrogation, alleged that he was the one who had been attacked, The Times of India reported.
+The police then examined security camera footage from the spot and found visuals of Bose attacking the biker, even as passers-by were urging him to stop.

 Kumar’s mother said it was wrong to blame her son and declare the Air Force officer as faultless.
 She alleged that the wing commander attacked her son, bit his hand and damaged his motorcycle, The Times of India said.